shaposhnyk/testcoverage/README.md

 This little project is created after a discussion with a person from SonarSource, who claimed that 100% test coverage is the most important cornerstone of programming.

 Here we have two classes with tests:
-- Hundred class has 100%-coverage, while "featuring" at least 3 problems, NPE, AIOOBE
+- Hundred class has 100%-coverage, while "featuring" at least 3 problems like NPEs or IndexOutOfBounds
 - Fifty class has 50%-coverage, with all edge cases addresses

 Which is not the case: